Anne V Massey

 - Testimonial: "Thank you so much for the beautiful earrings, the smile on my wife’s face and the sparkle in her eyes is priceless." - Steve P.

-Hammered from flat metal sheet by the ancient technique of anticlastic raising, which makes light, strong structures, these silver spiral earrings, with their sinuous curling shape and softly gleaming finish, are part of the same collection as my Cornucopia pendant, to which they are the perfect complement.
+Hammered from flat metal sheet by the ancient technique of anticlastic raising, which makes light, strong structures, these silver spiral earrings, or their gold counterparts, with their sinuous curling shape and softly gleaming finish, are part of the same collection as my Cornucopia pendant, to which they are the perfect complement.
 With the pendant or on their own the studs will let you feel that you are putting your best foot forward on any big occasion, however glittering.
 They can be kept looking lovely by this simple way of cleaning them.

 Items in stock will normally be sent out within 5 working days; anything made to order in 2-4 weeks.
 Within the UK I send everything out by Royal Mail Special Delivery, at no additional cost to you.
 I will email you with the tracking number after posting.
 For customers outside the UK, I will pay the postage but the buyer will be responsible for any fees, duties or taxes which may be levied for delivery.
 I am currently not posting to countries in the EU due to the complexity of the new rules.